Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Klaw internal components

-Klaw is composed of two primary Java applications: the Governance Layer and the Cluster Layer.
+Klaw is composed of two primary Java applications: the governance layer and the cluster layer.

 - Governance layer